...

 These types of glaucoma are usually diagnosed within the first year of life, are blinding if not treated promptly, and are common in communities where consanguinity (marriage between close family members) is common.

-More information on Glaucoma can be found by clicking the Glaucoma Association and American Academy of Ophthalmology links below:
+Further information on Glaucoma can be found at Glaucoma UK and American Academy of Ophthalmology